How to Clone Using HTTPS in Git?

 Start by cloning the GitHub repo to your local machine.
 After that, you should create a new GitLab repo and add it as a remote within your local repo by using ‘git remote add gitlab https://gitlab.com/user/repo.git’.
 Once it is done, you will need to push your code to the relevant GitLab branch through ‘git push gitlab master’.

 Alternatively, if you want to protect and migrate your data from GitHub to GitLab, you can use backup and DR software, GitProtect.io.
-In this case, you will have not only a copy of a single repository, but you will get a complete backup of your entire GitHub account with all the repositories and related metadata.
+In this case, you will have not only a local copy of a cloned repository, but you will also get a complete backup of your entire GitHub account with all the repositories and related metadata.
 Thus, in case of a disaster, or just the necessity of migrating data between platforms, you can use GitProtect.io’s cross-over recovery to restore your backup from GitHub to GitLab.

 Before you go:

-✍️ Subscribe to GitProtect DevSecOps X-Ray Newsletter and always stay up-to-date with the latest DevOps and security insights
+✍️ Subscribe to GitProtect DevSecOps X-Ray Newsletter and always stay up-to-date with the latest DevOps and security insights.

-👀 Discover what are the options to clone a Git repository and why it gives you more control over what you do
+👀 Discover what the options are to clone a Git repository and why it gives you more control over what you do.

-📚 Find out how to clone using SSH in Git and why it is a good option for security reasons
+📚 Find out how to clone using SSH in Git and why it is a good option for security reasons.

-📅 Schedule a live custom demo and learn more about GitProtect backups for your DevOps data protection
+📅 Schedule a live custom demo and learn more about GitProtect backups for your DevOps data protection.

-📌 Or try GitProtect backups for your DevOps tools to eliminate data loss and ensure workflow continuity
+📌 Or try GitProtect backups for your DevOps tools to eliminate data loss and ensure workflow continuity.